ChinuSaraf/unit-test-generation-using-llm-and-codeql/README.md

 - Semantically compare generated unit test with expected unit test

 ## Current Status

+### Completed
+1. Importing hadoop project in CodeQL.
+2. CodeQL query to get meta data of all methods for each Java class.
+3. Python script to call ChatGPT API.

 ### In Progress
-- Import Hadoop projetc in CodeQL
+- CodeQL query to get list of all variables for each Java class.
-- Write automation script to call ChatGPT API
+- Update in Python script to pass prompt, function, and meta data as input to ChatGPT API.